 Their WordPress site had been stretched to the breaking point.
-There were so many issues with the application, it was beginning to lose its impact on its main goal of helping to provide optimal oral health strategies for its beneficiaries.
+There were so many issues with the application, it was beginning to lose its impact on the main goal of helping to provide optimal oral health strategies for its beneficiaries.
 The site was slow and had issues with access/role definitions, making it cumbersome for the governments of all 50 US states to answer the questions and to upload data necessary for M.S.D.A. to accomplish their main mission.

-The data gathered through this application is consumed by myriad users - everyone from local and state governments to the US national government, as well as a large array of profit and non-profit enterprises… and individual researchers.
+The data gathered through this application is consumed by a myriad of users - everyone from local and state governments to the US national government, as well as a large array of profit and non-profit enterprises… and individual researchers.
 In other words, many organizations and individuals rely on this information to formulate and optimize medical plans for every state in the US.

 Create a highly customized Drupal 8 application for the MSDA National Profile of State Medicaid and CHIP Oral Health Programs.
 The legacy system was a WordPress site which had been stretched beyond breaking point.

 State representatives login to a secure administration portal and answer an extremely detailed survey questionnaire.
 The submitted data then passes through validation checks and goes through an additional manual approval process by M.S.D.A. staff.
-M.S.D.A. staff and state representatives walk through the resulting survey and refine the data if required.
+M.S.D.A. staff and state representatives walk through the resulting survey and refine the data, if required.